jakub-piecuch/social-media-poster-web/application-summary.md

 │   │   ├── utils/             # Frontend utilities
 │   │   ├── constants/         # Frontend constants
 │   │   └── styles/            # Global styles
-│   └── api/                   # Backend package
+│   ├── api/                   # Backend API routes & backend packages
+│   └── [routes]/              # App routes
 all these below for api will be domain driven so each document stored in db will have its own package with all these │       ├── controllers/       # Request handlers (similar to Spring controllers) │       ├── services/          # Business logic layer